Do dogs need boots?

 Many owners think using boots is stupid, while many believe it is necessary gear for dogs.
 Well, like with every other gear, the answer is: it depends.

-Different boots can be used for many reasons like protecting the paws on hot or very cold pavement or to prevent the paws from drying out while walking on salted roads over the winter.
-Many also use them on icy snow when the dog's paws would get cuts.
-It can be also used inside if a dog has arthritis or just sliding around a lot on the floor in the house.
+Different boots can be used for many reasons, such as protecting the paws on hot or very cold pavement or preventing the paws from drying out while walking on salted roads over the winter.
+Many also use them on icy snow when the dog’s paws would get cuts, or in powdery snow if it tends to get stuck on the paws.
+It can also be used inside if a dog has arthritis or just slides around a lot on the floor.

 The best is always to follow the sizing guide on the product site.
 Measuring your dog’s paws is the easiest if you put their paws on a paper, lift the opposite leg to put weight on the leg you are trying to measure and draw lines on both sides of the paw.
 You can measure the distance on the paper later without stressing the dog with it.
 It is always recommended to measure all paws!
 Commonly, the front paws are wider than the back ones but the opposite can be also true for some dogs.

 You have to figure out how tight and snug they have to be for the optimal fit.
 Many think that leaving them looser or ordering one size bigger will make the boots comfier for the dog but if you have ever tried to hike in oversized boots, you know it’s not true.
 If the paws are sliding around in the boots, the dog will lose balance much easier and the boots will chafe their paws much faster so you want to measure it as precisely as possible.

 Truelove has good quality products at a reasonable price and also fantastic customer service!
 They only sell a few types of harnesses, leashes, collars, and shoes but those come in different sizes and colors and they continuously work on adding new products to their portfolio.

 The details of the Truelove boots